-In 2021, educational apps are expected to see a 4-year Compound Annual Growth Rate (CAGR) of 62%, fueled by the continued growth in collaboration and video conferencing apps.
+In 2021, educational apps are expected to see a 4-year CAGR of 62%, fueled by the continued growth in collaboration and video conferencing apps.

 All the apps mentioned above show a huge difference in revenue potential based on category.
 Currently, the most profitable app category is games due to higher consumer spending.

 Additionally, video and audio streaming apps, as well as dating apps, are the most lucrative categories.
 Plus, the booming health and fitness app category also shows an impressive revenue potential.
 However, you shouldn’t forget that there is plenty of room for prosperity in other app categories, too.

 Remarkably, all the top-grossing apps operate on a subscription-based model that encourages users to switch to a premium mode to experience the app’s full potential.
 This monetization strategy is especially beneficial for apps with dynamic content like games and streaming apps.